Hotel Air Quality: Know Before You Go

 Give Your Room a Good Whiff

 Sometimes, you can smell the remnants of the last guest the minute you open the door.
+Lingering odors, such as cigarette smoke or mustiness, can negatively impact your stay, but air purifiers can help eliminate these persistent smells.
 Whether it’s a pleasant smell or not, you don’t want a reminder someone was sleeping in that bed before you.
-Just go to the front desk, explain the issue and ask for a new room.
-You’ll get a fresher, better smelling space, and it will help alert the hotel staff that their cleaning protocols may need to be examined or changed.
+Just go to the front desk, explain the issue, and ask for a new room.
+You’ll get a fresher, better-smelling space, and it will help alert the hotel staff that their cleaning protocols may need to be examined or changed.

 Make Sure Your Room is Smoke-free

 Some hotels still offer smoking rooms.
 Make sure when you book the space and check-in, your room is a non-smoking room.
 If the hotel has a no smoking policy in all their rooms, but you happen to smell cigarette smoke on your floor, report it to the front desk.
+Tobacco smoke is a major indoor air quality concern and can pose health risks even in non-smoking rooms if not properly managed.
 They will investigate and take care of the problem.
 Chances are you aren’t the only guest who doesn’t want to endure the secondhand smoke and the person violating the policy will never know it’s you.

 Make Sure Your Room is Pet-free